dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 ## Overview

 Flexibility to override the default type of a widget's children provides a powerful configuration option when it comes to using and customizing widgets with any web application.
-Additionally as web applications grow, the physical size of the resources required to load the application becomes more and more critical.
+Additionally, as web applications grow, the physical size of the resources required to load the application becomes increasingly critical.
 Keeping the size of resources required to load a web application as small as possible ensures that the application can provide an optimal performance for all users.
-To help with these challenges, Dojo 2 provides a concept of a `registry` that can be used to achieve both of these goals in a simple and effective manner without intruding on the existing development experience.
+To help with these challenges, Dojo 2 provides a concept of a `registry` that can be used to achieve both of these goals in a simple and effective manner, without intruding on the existing development experience.

-In this tutorial, we will start with an application that is that uses concrete widget classes and loads all required assets when the application initially.
-First we'll swap all the concrete widget references to load the widgets from a `registry`.
-Then create a new widget that will be lazily loaded when the worker card is clicked the first time.
+In this tutorial, we will start with an application that uses concrete widget classes and request all assets when the application first loads.
+First we will swap all the concrete widget references to load the widgets from a `registry`.
+Then we will create a new widget that will be lazily loaded when the worker card is clicked the first time.

 ## Prerequisites
 You can [download](../assets/1020_registries-initial.zip) the demo project and run `npm install` to get started.